The Pacman Frog is a colorful amphibian native to many countries in South America.

 The first species discovered was the Brazilian horned frog in 1823.
 The eighth and latest species was found in 1986.
 However, given the amount of unexplored rainforest in Brazil, it is possible there are other species yet to be discovered.

-Surinam horned frogs, Argentine horned frogs and Cranwell’s horned frogs are the most popular pet species.
-These pets are known for their ornate patterns and voracious appetites.
-They have an ability to eat animals nearly as large as themselves (e.g. locusts, mice, fish and other frogs).
+Surinam horned frogs, Argentine horned frogs (aka Ornate horned frogs), and Cranwell’s horned frogs are the ones that make the most popular pets.
+These frogs are known for their ornate patterns and voracious appetites.
+They have an ability to eat animals nearly as large as themselves (e.g. locusts, mice, fish, and other frogs).

 They are most active at night and during the rainy season when breeding occurs.
 During the dry season they go through a dormant period (i.e. estivate).

 Pac-mans make a great pet frog.
 The Surinam horned, Argentine horned, and Cranwell’s horned frogs make the best choice for a beginner.